 Mississippi Junior High, School District Ignore Anti-LGBT Harassment

-March 22, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+March 22, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 In Moss Point, Mississippi, an openly lesbian 16-year-old said that her Magnolia Junior High math teacher initiated some of the worst anti-gay bullying the teen has experience in her life.